spraakbanken/karp-s-backend/README.md

 ## Installation instructions

 One way to do it, there are many!
-For example uv can handle both Python versions and virtual environments completely.
-In this example only Python is installed and uv is installed in a virtual environment.
+For example `uv` can handle both Python versions and virtual environments completely.
+In this example only Python is pre-installed and uv is installed in a virtual environment.

 1. Create and activate a virtual env
 2. Run UV_PROJECT_ENVIRONMENT=$VIRTUAL_ENV